HighwayofLife/TrailBlazeApp-API/scrapers/aerc_scraper/README.md

 # AERC Calendar Scraper

 A modular scraper for extracting endurance ride events from the AERC calendar.
+This scraper uses direct HTML parsing for data extraction.

+> [!NOTE]
+> The original implementation has been deprecated and moved to the `legacy` folder.
+The current active implementation uses the HTML parser in the `parser_v2` directory.

 ## Architecture